The Settings page lets you configure the instance-wide settings for Looker.

 - The Users page in the Admin section of Looker

-- The Manage Access pop-up that is a part of Spaces management
+- The Manage Access pop-up that is a part of folders management

-Admins can override the Closed System setting by allowing a user to see the personal space of another user with whom they do not share a group, so please use caution when editing space visibility.
+Admins can override the Closed System setting by allowing a user to see the personal folder of another user with whom they do not share a group, so please use caution when editing folder visibility.

 Email Domain Whitelist for Scheduled Looks

 This setting lets you define the email domains (such as